How we are helping

 Objective 3: Supporting human development

 Australia is assisting Nauru to deliver better health and education services by improving the quality of education and primary health care.
-A healthy and educated populace is critical to Nauru’s economic growth and poverty reduction.
-Supporting Nauru to address obesity, diabetes and cardio-vascular disease, and strengthen its education results is a priority.
-Improved education outcomes and tertiary scholarships will assist to build a larger cohort of educated people able to take up key positions in government, private and state-owned enterprises as well as employment opportunities in the region.
+A healthy and educated population is critical to Nauru's future.
+Supporting Nauru to address obesity, diabetes and cardio-vascular disease, and strengthen its education results are priorities.
+Maintaining a strong focus on improved domestic education outcomes, technical and vocational skills development, and tertiary scholarships will expand employment opportunities for the Nauruan population both domestically through government, private and state-owned enterprises and throughout the Pacific region.

 Supporting human development